HypeCheck

 "supports energy metabolism" Partial

-B vitamins support energy conversion, but won't boost energy if you're not deficient.
+B vitamins support energy metabolism, but only if deficient.
+Won't boost energy in healthy people.

 Based on: Vitamin B12, Vitamin B7